merlyescalona/ucsc-eeb-intro2comptools/week_03/README.md

 Now that we have this working, we might want to do this in the future.
 We might also want to add more commands, and be able to track changes as we go.
 So we are going to make a repository out of this directory.
 We need to add some information about the script that we have so others (and the future us) can understand it.

 To do that we create a **`README.md` file**.
 This file will work as a manual and will give all the needed information about the respository and all repositories should have one.
 The `README.md` is a text file with markdown formatting.
 This kind of files are nicely interpreted by the web interface and they are shown directly to the reader.
-All lessons for this class are written as markdown.
-A manual on formatting this file can be found [here](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).
+All lessons for this class are written in markdown.
+A manual for the *markdown* format can be found [here](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax).

 Let's create a `README.md` file:

 ```
 nano README.md